-Since Valuation is a subtype of Market, it follows that any Valuation object can be treated as Market object as well.
+Since Valuation is a of , it follows that any Valuation object can be treated as Market object as well.

 A Valuation object always holds at least 3 things:

 b) a date that serves as the observation (or quoting) date

 c) a value associated with the object in a) as of the date in b)

 If the value has been calculated using specific Market and objects, then these objects are also part of the Valuation object.

 This enables any given Valuation object to repeat its calculation algorithm anytime, without the help of additional inputs.